EnterpriseDB/repmgr/QUICKSTART.md

 Note that the configuration file should *not* be stored inside the PostgreSQL data directory.

-Each node configuration needs to be registered with repmgr, either using the `repmgr` command line tool, or the `repmgrd` daemon; for details see below.
-Details about each node are inserted into the repmgr database (for details see below).
+Each node configuration needs to be registered with `repmgr`, either using the `repmgr` command line tool, or the `repmgrd` daemon; for details see below.
+Details about each node are inserted into the `repmgr` database (for details see below).

 Replication setup and monitoring